SushyDev/vapor-store/README.md

 | Tray Icon  | Options |
 | ------------- | ------------- |
 | Start minimized  | True  |

+### Roadmap

+- [x] Donate Button :D
+- [x] InApp Updater
+- [ ] Search function for games
+- [ ] Move to a built in Downloader/Installer
+- [x] Own Logo / Background
+- [ ] Cleanout and beautify the UI
+- [ ] Better Store front
+- [ ] Better game info page
+- [ ] Game updates
+- [ ] Add ROMs sites

+### Issues

+- Currently unable to install games to a Program Files directory
+- Unoptimized
+- Game covers may not load
+- JDownloader is slow
+- Generating games list can break so you'll have to re-do it

 ### Support my work